Sembcorp Second Co-Generation Plant, Singapore

 Sembcorp plant details

 The new 800MW plant will be constructed in two phases of 400MW each.
-Construction is expected to begin in the second quarter of 2011, with the first phase scheduled to come online in the third quarter of 2013.
-Phase I will generate 400MW of power and 200t / hr of steam.
+Construction began in the second quarter of 2011 and the first phase became operational in October 2014.
+Phase one generates 400MW of power and 200t/h of steam.

-Each phase will feature Alstom's GT26 gas turbine, a steam turbine, a turbo generator and a heat recovery system.
-The ALSPA Series 6 integrated control system will be installed to regulate the plant's working mechanism.
+Each phase features Alstom’s GT26 gas turbine, a steam turbine, a turbo generator and a heat recovery system.
+The ALSPA Series 6 integrated control system is installed to regulate the plant’s working mechanism.

-The new plant will use natural gas and liquefied natural gas (LNG) as fuel.
-Natural gas will be transported through pipes from Indonesia, while LNG will be supplied by Singapore-based BG Group under a long-term agreement.
+The new plant uses natural gas and liquefied natural gas (LNG) as fuel.
+Natural gas is transported through pipes from Indonesia, while LNG is supplied by Singapore-based BG Group under a long-term agreement.

 Development of the Sembcorp plant